Excel Saga

-The manga was adapted into an anime television series by Victor Entertainment, which was taglined Quack Experimental Animation (へっぽこ実験アニメーション, Heppoko Jikken Animēshon).
-Directed by Shinichi Watanabe and featuring animation from J.C.Staff, the series premiered on TV Tokyo in 1999.
-TV Tokyo only aired twenty-five of the series' twenty-six episodes, with the finale having been intentionally made too violent, obscene and long for broadcast on Japanese TV.
-As such, it was only included in the DVD release of the series, although it has since been broadcast in other markets.
+The manga was adapted into an anime television series by Victor Entertainment.
+Directed by Shinichi Watanabe and animated by J.C.Staff, the series was broadcast on TV Tokyo from October 1999 to March 2000.
+TV Tokyo aired 25 of its 26 episodes.
+The finale was deemed too violent, obscene, and lengthy for broadcast on Japanese television and was only included in DVD release of the series.

-The series has enjoyed some critical success coupled with respectable sales.